 The debut self-titled release from Barclay James Harvest ranks as one of the finest albums of the early prog era, yet has remained an unsung classic outside of their loyal following.
 Trailing the psychedelic frenzy of the late 60’s and aiming toward a pop grandeur blended with the rock underground, the post flower power grooves have now been remixed in surround for the first time.
-Available as a limited edition 3 CD and 1 DVD edition from Esoteric Records, high resolution enthusiasts should expect the DVD to contain at least 96kHz / 24-bit editions in both stereo and surround, simply based on previous multi-channel reissues by the group.
-We know for sure that the DVD will contain the 5.1 mix, along with a LPCM 96kHz / 24-bit new stereo mix plus a remaster from the original stereo masters.
+Available as a limited edition 3 CD and 1 DVD edition from Esoteric Records, high resolution enthusiasts will find an all new 96kHz / 24-bit DTS 5.1 and AC3 5.1 mix, along with a LPCM 96kHz / 24-bit new stereo mix plus a remaster from the original stereo masters.